arpan8/interview-questions/javascript/readme.md

 let res = avg(10, 20, assign);  // here avg function is higher order function because it takes assign function as an argument also returning it console.log(res)
 ```

+## 30. What is callback function?
+A function which can be taken as argument to another function that is called call back function.